aloishockenschlohe/dpm86_power_supply/README.md

            user@mybox:~$ ./dpm86 t
            39

-Should work with:
+## Should work with

 - DPM8605 (see f. e. https://joy-it.net/en/products/JT-DPM8605)
 - DPM8608 (search on ebay)
 - DPM8616 (search on ebay)
 - DPM8624 (see f. e. https://joy-it.net/en/products/JT-DPM8624)

-!
-Be aware !
+## Be aware!

-1) The power supply has to be set to "simple protocol".
+1. The power supply has to be set to "simple protocol".
-2) You have to install the tool socat.
+2. You have to install the tool socat.
-3) You have to place the file 'basic_functions' in the same directory.
+3. You have to place the file 'basic_functions' in the same directory.
-4) Check the variable 'tty' in order to choose the right ttyUSB-device.
+4. Check the variable 'tty' in order to choose the right ttyUSB-device.
-5) This script comes along with no warranty for whatever.
+5. This script comes along with no warranty for whatever.
 You have been warned.
-6) Have fun.
+6. Have fun.